taektay/ee106/docs/source/lab4.rst

     touch open_loop.py
     gedit open_loop.py

 - Please copy and paste the following code, then save and close it.
+If you are working on turtlebot 2, you will need to change the topic name to ``/mobile_base/commands/velocity``.

   .. code-block:: python